zebangeth/DirPrint/README.md

-# DirDive
+# Directory Print - DirPrint

-**Simplify Your Code Sharing with LLMs by Exporting Directory Structure and Within File Contents**
+**Simplify Your Code Sharing with LLMs by Printing/Exporting Directory Structure and Within File Contents**

-DirDive is a command-line tool that simplifies the process of sharing of your project's directory structure and file contents, making it ideal for collaboration with LLMs (like ChatGPT, Claude, etc.).
-By allowing you to effortlessly share your codebase with LLMs, DirDive enhances their ability to assist you in debugging and building your projects by providing them with comprehensive context.
+DirPrint is a command-line tool that simplifies the process of sharing of your project's directory structure and file contents, making it ideal for collaboration with LLMs (like ChatGPT, Claude, etc.).
+By allowing you to effortlessly share your codebase with LLMs, DirPrint enhances their ability to assist you in debugging and building your projects by providing them with comprehensive context.

 ## Features